benevolent-games/slate/readme.md

 - `pubsub` — easy pub/sub tool
 - `requirement` — pass required data to a group of things
 - `ShockDrop` and `ShockDragDrop` — for drag-and-drop integrations
+- `watch` — new heavy-duty state management pattern, with deep-watching in state trees, formalized actions, and even undo/redo history